-- d) Assault: Attempting to cause physical injury, threaten bodily harm, or commit an act which places a person in reasonable apprehension of immediately receiving physical injury, but no contact is made.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-2 disciplinary responses for this offense.
-(See sections 4.1 4.2, 4.4). - e) Consensual bodily harm: Participation in any activity that results in consensual bodily harm or bodily alterations.
-Examples of consensual bodily harm include, but are not limited to, tattooing, branding, piercing, initiations.
-Depending on age of student, level of severity or repetition, the administrator may utilize interventions, supports, and Level 1-3 disciplinary responses for this offense.
-(See sections 4.1 4.3, 4.4). - 5.18.3 Physical Harm to Employee: Students shall not intentionally make physical contact which causes physical harm to a school employee unless such physical contacts or physical harms were in self-defense as provided by O.C.G.A. § 16-3-21.
+tattoo, brand or piercing Combination of local interventions, supports, and disciplinary response may be appropriate

+5.18.3 Physical Harm to Employee: Students shall not intentionally make physical contact which causes physical harm to a school employee unless such physical contacts or physical harms were in self-defense as provided by O.C.G.A. § 16-3-21.
 Physical harm may include, but is not limited to, significant injuries such as swelling, bleeding, concussions, broken bones, sprains, etc. or where medical attention was sought for a significant injury.
 Where physical harm is not present, students may be charged and disciplined in accordance with Code 5.18.4, below.
 MANDATORY DISCIPLINE HEARING

+5.18.3 Eler nentary Middl e/High

+Level 3 MINIMUM MAXIMUM MINIMUM MAXIMUM

-5.18.3 Eleme entary Middle, /High Level 3 Minimum Maximum Minimum Maximum 1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a herecommendation of expulsion.
-The heari permit the student to alternative education period of the student the student is in midmay be permitted by officer to reenroll in school program grad permanent ng officer may o attend the n program for the t's expulsion.
-If dle school, he/she the hearing the regular public Notify the app ropriate Associate Super intendent Contact Safety and Security - Criminal charges may apply
+1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a heari recommendation of per the remainder of the stu attend public school pur 2-751.6.
+The hearing of student to attend the al program for the period expulsion.
+If the student ng referral manent expulsion for udent's eligibility to rsuant to O.C.G.A. § 20- ficer may permit the ternative education of the student's t is in middle school at

+the time of the offense, permitted by the hearin the regular public schoo 9-12.

+actices are recommende •

+ropriate Associate Supe

+Contact Safety and Security - Criminal l charges may apply